What Is an Electric Actuator Valve

 Linear Electric Valve Actuators

-Linear electric valve actuators offer a motor-driven ball screw or ACME screw system to move in a straight line.
+Linear electric valve actuators feature a motor-driven ball screw or ACME screw system, enabling linear movement.
 Most of the time, ACME screws can hold loads without power, but they are generally not as good as ball screws.
-Ball screws are power screws with a train of ball bearings that move back and ride between the screw and the nut.
+Ball screws are power screws featuring a train of ball bearings that move back and forth, riding between the screw and the nut.
 They are more efficient and have less friction than lead screws.
 With linear electric valve actuators, the load is not supported and connected to the end of a screw or rod.
 Most of the time, a belt or gear drives the screw.
-The linear electric actuator will have an electrical enclosure, an electric motor, reduction gears, a valve stem drive nut or bushing, and devices that limit how far the actuator can move.
+The linear electric actuator will have an electrical enclosure, an electric motor, reduction gears, a valve stem drive nut or bushing, and devices that limit the actuator’s movement.

 Linear electric valve actuators have the following specifications: